Mitakeumi Hisashi: Post- career

+At the May 2024 tournament, Mitakeumi established himself as one of the tournament leaders, recording five consecutive wins from the first day of the competition.
+However, his winning streak came to an end when he was defeated by fellow leader Ura.
+On Day 8, he maintained his place one win behind the leading group with a victory over Shōnannoumi, both opponents falling from the dohyō at the end of the match and Mitakeumi showing signs of being unable to close his left knee.
+He gave up a share of the lead on Day 10, and finished the tournament with eight wins.

+Mitakeumi was unable to secure a winning record in each of the next five tournaments.
+In May 2025 he was demoted to jūryō–his first time ranked outside of the top division since he was promoted to it in November 2015.
+After regaining his makuuchi status for the July 2025 tournament, Mitakeumi continued to compete at this level after being promoted to maegashira 12 for the September tournament.
+Two days before the start of the tournament, Mitakeumi learned of the death of his mother at the age of 55, following a sudden illness.
+Returning to Agematsu to mourn, Mitakeumi conveyed through his master Dewanoumi his wish to still participate in the September tournament.

 Fighting style

 Mitakeumi prefers pushing and thrusting moves as opposed to fighting on the opponent's mawashi or belt.
-His most common winning techniques are oshidashi, the push out, yorikiri, the force out and hatakikomi the slap down.
+His most common winning techniques are oshidashi, the push out, yorikiri, the force out and hatakikomi, the slap down.
 Mitakeumi emphasizes speed in his tachi-ai, and attempts to be the first wrestler in each match to take two steps toward his opponent rather than one.
 He trains by unconventional methods, such as jumping rope and running uphill, to gain additional speed.

 Personal life

 At the time that Mitakeumi was promoted to the rank of ōzeki in January 2022, stablemaster Dewanoumi (former maegashira Oginohana) revealed that Mitakeumi was married to a woman a year older.
+The reception took place in a Tokyo hotel on 12 February 2024, with around 500 people in attendance.